Best Hutong to visit in Beijing | Travel Guide

 Subway: Line 2 to Qianmen station.

-The Beijing Guozijian (Imperial College), dating to 1306, and the Temple of Confucius, built-in 1302, are located in this street.
+The Beijing Guozijian (Imperial College), dating to 1306, and the Temple of Confucius, built in 1302, are located on this street.
 The Yonghe Temple is located next to its east entrance.

 Surroundings: Lama temple, confusion temple